coenm/RepoM/docs_new/search.md

 After opening RepoM, you can search for respositories using the searchbox at the top.

-By default, this box enabled you to search for repositories by simply matching repository names (i.e., the query parser is very limited).
+By default, this box enabled you to search for repositories by simply matching repository names (i.e., the default query parser is very limited).

 It is possible to use a different query parser enabling the use of complex queries.